 - Both were almost naked or in a state of undress when they were eventually found.

-- 2 Military Ordinary clothing or uniform, as opposed to that worn on ceremonial occasions: [as modifier]: his undress uniform Compare with full dress.More example sentences
+- 2 Military Ordinary clothing or uniform, as opposed to that worn on ceremonial occasions.
+Compare with full dress.More example sentences

 - Gold lace became confined to flag officers in both dress and undress uniforms; captains wore it only in full dress.